 logo_bdr2.gif (12700 bytes)

-This web page has been developed by Doug Van Cleave, 5th Degree Blackbelt in The American Karate Federation (Shorin-Ryu Matsubayashi Karate).
-The following is a brief chronological history of the development of the Dojos listed in this Web site.
+This web page has been developed by The American Shorin-Ryu Federation (Matsubayashi-Ryu Karate).
+The following is a brief history of the Karateka lineage that makes up the ASF.

 Sensei Sapronov studied Shorin-Ryu while attending Ohio State University.
-He began training in 1966 under Sensei Tiktin.
-In 1970, he moved to Iowa City to attend the University of Iowa.
-Sensei Sapronov established the Iowa City, Shorin-Ryu dojo in 1970.
-The dojo was affiliated with the college’s recreational department.
-Sensei Sapronov switched styles more than twenty years ago, and became an American Karate practitioner/kickboxer.
-He has focused exclusively on this style over the years and remains active in American Karate.
+He began training in 1966 under one of the first Americans to train in Okinawa directly under Grand Master Shoshin Nagamine.
+In 1970, Sensei Sapronov moved to Iowa City, Iowa to attend the University of Iowa.
+He established the Iowa City, Shorin-Ryu dojo in 1970.
+The dojo was affiliated with the college's recreation department.
+Sensei Sapronov was an intense fighter capable of developing great power and speed which are the corner stone's of Shorin-Ryu, as practiced by the ASF.
+Although Sensei Sapronov is still active in martial arts he is no longer affiliated with Matsubayashi-Ryu karate

 Sensei History: